Alfred Hitchcock – Vertigo: Pre-release coverage

 Reacting to Vertigos announcement at the Guerrilla Collective Showcase, Jeuxvideo.com named it one of the "10 indie games that caught our attention" during E3 2021.
 In The Guardian, columnist Stuart Heritage wrote that Vertigo "excited" him because it is a non-literal adaptation of Hitchcock's work, pointing the way to film-adapted games drawn from "a director's aesthetic rather than simply aping the nuts-and-bolts narrative".

 Critical reception

-Alfred Hitchcock - Vertigo received "mixed or average" reviews according to review aggregator Metacritic.
+Alfred Hitchcock – Vertigo received "mixed or average" reviews according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by 31% of critics.
 In Rock Paper Shotgun, Kim Armstrong wrote that Vertigo is not "a bad game", but argued that it "doesn't quite stick the landing".
 Ouest-France was more negative, calling the game "a heartbreak" and faulting it for pacing issues, pixel hunting and poor use of quick time events.